 I witnessed something truly beautiful today.

-I was on the StairMaster at the gym this afternoon.
-I looked over to my left and saw an elderly woman with a cane taking great care to place one foot in front of the other.
+I was on the StairMaster at the gym this afternoon, when I looked over to my left and saw an elderly woman with a cane taking great care to place one foot in front of the other.
 With her right arm so close to her body, I was thinking she must have suffered a stroke.

 It took her about 7-10 minutes to walk 5 feet from me.